 Let us introduce the next best cheesy dish, a bowl of cheesy udon carbonara!
 This ingenious fusion is brought to you by Udon Shin, an intimate restaurant that has come into fame for its high-quality udon, and for delicious, innovative creations such as carbonara udon.
 It kind of looks like a traditional bowl of udon, but doesn’t taste like it at all.
 This amazing fusion of pasta-meets-udon is one of their most popular dishes, and it’s made from fresh udon wheat noodles, an egg, a cube of butter, and a big fat slice of tempura bacon!
 And, of course, not to forget it’s got a generous dose of parmesan cheese too for that rich carbonara flavor.
 Located on the western side of Shinjuku JR Station, this tiny restaurant only has 12 seats but is still incredibly popular, so prepare to line up (but it’s totally worth it).

 Perhaps, especially for the connoisseurs among us, you’ve experienced a more standard piece of deep-fried cheese, most likely crumbed.
-You can often get this style of cheese at kushikatsu restaurants, an Osaka specialty which specializes in “bite-sized” deep-fried food on a stick (though not just cheesy ones).
+You can often get this style of cheese at kushikatsu restaurants, an Osaka specialty that specializes in “bite-sized” deep-fried food on a stick (though not just cheesy ones).
 For something a little different and a fitting companion to follow udon, cheese tempura at Wa Cheese Tensai is the next cheesy dish on our list!
 Seriously, the cheese is mixed in with different vegetable tempura options and fried together, for that gooey fusion with a crunch.
 They also have a range of other cheesy side dishes, and of course regular tempura items which are delicious too.
 Their lovely fresh vegetables come from a small farm in Shimane Prefecture.

 The popularity of the Chicago Pizza from Meat & Cheese Ark has rapidly grown in recent years, with its well-documented insta-worthy ooze.
 More than just a “deep-dish” pizza, this Chicago style “pizza” from the first look seems like more of a tart or a pie.
 In fact, it’s essentially a big puddle of cheese fondue held inside a crunchy pink tart base.
 The shell is crunchy and delicious while the cheese is more like a soup or a dip, and soon as you cut a slice a sea of cheese floods everywhere!
 They also sell a raclette of two types of cheese, and some perfectly grilled meat dishes which have melted cheese poured overtop.
 Here, you can enjoy your cheesy goodness with sake or a beer, as you snag that cheesy overload happy snap (say “cheese!”)